Trauma Recovery Coaching

 How Trauma Shows Up Long After the Event

 You're always on alert.
 Scanning rooms, reading people's moods, bracing for the next thing to go wrong.
-Your body never fully relaxes.
+Your body rarely fully relaxes.

-Certain situations trigger a response that feels bigger than the moment.
-A raised voice, a closed door, a feeling of being overlooked, and suddenly your heart is racing and you don't know why.
+Certain situations trigger an emotional response that feels bigger than the moment.
+A raised voice, a closed door, a feeling of being overlooked, and suddenly your heart is racing, and you don't know why.

 You feel disconnected from yourself.
 Numb.
 Foggy.
-Like there's a wall between you and your own life.
+Like, there's a wall between you and your real self.
 This is dissociation, your nervous system's last line of defense.

 Your body carries it.
-Chronic tension, gut problems, fatigue, inflammation.
+Chronic tension, gut problems, fatigue, and inflammation.
 These aren't random.
-They're the body still holding what was never discharged
+They're the body still holding what was never healed so you could let go and be free.

 If any of this sounds familiar, it doesn't mean something is wrong with you.

-Your response was intelligent.
-Your body did what it needed to do to get you through.
-And when you're ready, it can learn something new.
+Your body's response was intelligent.
+Your body did what it had to do to get you survive.
+And when you're healed, it can let go and learn something new.

 You don't have to share your whole story or know where to begin.
 We can hop on a no-pressure 20-minute call, you can ask me anything, and we'll see if we're a good fit.
 I'd love to speak with you.